precice/vm/README.md

 - Git, CMake, ccmake
 - Editors: nano, vim, gedit
 - preCICE latest for the master branch
+- preCICE config visualizer latest from the master branch
 - preCICE Python bindings
 - OpenFOAM v2012 and the OpenFOAM-preCICE adapter
 - deal.II 9.2 from the official backports and the deal.II-preCICE adapter (you still need to copy the compiled executables wherever you need them)